cdk8s-team/cdk8s/docs/plus/index.md

 !!! notice

-    We maintain support only for the 3 latest Kubernetes releases.
-So, if the latest release is N, `cdk8s-plus-N`, `cdk8s-plus-(N-1)` and `cdk8s-plus-(N-2)` will be continously updated and supported.
+    cdk8s+ libraries are maintained only for the 3 latest Kubernetes releases.
+So, if the latest Kubernetes release is N, `cdk8s-plus-N`, `cdk8s-plus-(N-1)` and `cdk8s-plus-(N-2)` will be continously updated and supported.
 However, `cdk8s-plus-(N-3)` and so on will no longer be actively maintained.

 ### Naming conventions